nativescript-community/plugin-seed/README.md

 There is also a `package.json` inside the `demo-snippets` directory.
 This allows you to add (or modify) any dependencies you need to be added to the demos.

+### Modifying App_Resources

+You can add/overwrite files for each demo's `App_Resources` by adding the modifications to the `demo-snippets/App_Resources` directory.
+These files will be copied over to the correct location when a demo is ran.
+(Use `ns clean` before running a demo to force-sync the `App_Resources` directory).
 ## Tools

 There is a linked submodule called `tools`.
 This contains utility scripts that can be ran on the plugin.